Imaging Through Noise With Quantum Illumination: Results

 We obtained our results using an illumination regime that was used by Tasca et al. (2013) \cite{tasca_optimizing_2013} in which the threshold events per pixel per frame from the detection of SPDC photons matches the event rate due to the noise of the camera which for our detector and acquisition settings is $ \sim0.0016 $ events per pixel per frame over the chosen acquisition region.
 As discussed above, background thermal illumination was added to the region of the sensor on which the probe beam is detected thereby simulating environmental noise at the probe beam wavelength which the quantum illumination protocol is able to reject.
 ND filters may be introduced after the target object to introduce optical losses as applied to the probe beam in order to demonstrate the resilience to losses of the quantum illumination protocol.

 \textbf{Image analysis.} To take advantage of the quantum illumination a simple pixel-by-pixel AND-operation between the two regions of the sensor that detect the reference and the probe beams within the same frame.
-This pixel-by-pixel AND-operation is equivalent to taking the Hadamard product of the two image arrays and is represented in Fig. \ref{fig:MilesHat} b) where it may be seen that those events that occur in diametrically opposite positions about the correlation peak are added together to build the quantum illumination AND-image.
+This pixel-by-pixel AND-operation is equivalent to taking the Hadamard product of the two image arrays and is represented in Fig. 2 b) where it may be seen that those events that occur in diametrically opposite positions about the correlation peak are added together to build the quantum illumination AND-image.
 These events are selected by rotating the region of the camera frame corresponding to the probe beam through an angle of $\pi$ to transform the momentum anticorrelation into a position correlation and then performing the AND-operation to select the pixel coordinates in which an event is detected in both the reference and the probe beam.
-Performing this operation serves to select the momentum-anticorrelated photon-pairs which comprise the correlation peak presented in Fig. \ref{fig:MilesHat} a).
+Performing this operation serves to select the momentum-anticorrelated photon-pairs which comprise the correlation peak presented in Fig. 2 a).
 The result of this software AND-operation over a number of frames is then summed to build the AND-image.
 Performing this pixel-by-pixel AND-operation on correlated events, as opposed to the classically acquired image that constitutes single events and also includes both sensor noise events and background illumination, an advantage in contrast is achieved.
 This advantage is due to the fact that the AND-operation will preferentially keep the photon-pair events and will reject most of the uncorrelated events that arise from either sensor noise or unwanted background illumination.
-The number of accidental coincidences between uncorrelated probe and reference events may be reduced by operating in a photon-sparse ($\ll1$ events per pixel per frame) regime as used here.
-We show that the advantage of the quantum illumination protocol is predicted to be resilient to thermal noise and to losses introduced into the probe arm.
-Prior to presenting the results a distinction must be made between the background light and sensor noise, and the internal noise within the images that is due to shot-noise.
-The rejection of background light and sensor noise refers to the preferential rejection of uncorrelated events whereas shot-noise internal to the image may refer to the 'smoothness' of the image.
-The quantum illumination AND-images contain fewer events resulting from background light and sensor noise as evidenced by the removal of the cage in Fig. \ref{fig:BirdCage} but exhibit greater shot-noise due to them containing fewer events overall.
-A theoretical description of the protocol can be found in the supplementary material.